syswonder/blog/README.md

 1. place your report file, assume it be 202306_hello.md, at current year directory, e.g., 2023.

-2. write 2023/README.md, add your report tile, abstract, etc.
+2. modify 2023/README.md, add your report title, data, writer name, abstract, etc.

-3. add an item to 2023/_sidebar.md.
+3. add an item of this report to 2023/_sidebar.md.

 4. check it is displayed as expected.